Skip to content

 Whether you are around one horse or many horses, always be aware of the horses’ emotional states, motivations, and intentions.
 Read the whole room.
 Look for the cause and effect.

 Don’t insert yourself between horses that may be bickering and have clear boundaries with all horses, so they don’t run you over in the field.
-When you are around two or more horses, always be cautious and consider having a rope, flag, or boundary stick to hold.
+When you are around two or more horses, always be cautious and consider having a rope or flag to hold.
 Something in your hands can help you stay safe, redirect horses, and stay out of the fray if they start fighting among themselves, come too close, or get too animated.

 Always watch your backside and maintain clear boundaries.
 When you are amid a group of loose horses, be careful to stay clear of hard obstacles like fences, walls, or trees that you could be knocked into or penned against.
 Don’t turn your back on a horse that is aroused, excited, or aggressive because it can trigger herding or charging from the horse.